 Steve Tschantz's picture of the 1-skeleton of the 6-dimensional Gosset polytope 221 (view on PURE)

 I work less on this these days, although there are a few open problems that still bug me (particularly this old chestnut: what is the minimum volume of a compact hyperbolic 4-manifold?).
 Over the years I worked with John Ratcliffe, Steve Tschantz and Colin Maclachlan (Aberdeen).
 Most of this work has been on the volume spectra of orientable hyperbolic manifolds in a given dimension, usually an even dimension, where the presence of an Euler characteristic makes life a lot easier.
 A highlight was a solution to the Siegel problem in 6-dimensions, with the construction of a minimal volume orientable (but non-compact) hyperbolic 6-manifold.
 The construction is essentially algebro-combinatorial and uses Coxeter groups.

 I am happy to discuss potential PhD projects in any of the above areas.

 Former PhD students:

-The African Institute of Mathematical Sciences (AIMS) was originally founded in Cape Town, South Africa in 2003 and has subsequently spread to be a pan-African center with Institutes in Senegal, Ghana, Cameroon and Tanzania.
-The emphasis is on post-graduate training and research for talented students recruited from all over Africa.
+The African Institute of Mathematical Sciences (AIMS) was originally founded in Cape Town, South Africa in 2003 and has subsequently spread to be a pan-African centre with Institutes in Senegal, Ghana, Cameroon and Tanzania.
+The emphasis is on postgraduate training and research for talented students recruited from all over Africa.
 AIMS brings lecturers from around the world to teach intensive courses.
 I have been involved with AIMS Ghana since it opened in 2012, visiting five times to teach.

 (just the ones from this millennium...)